Keyboard shortcuts

 CrateProvidesShared boundary it implements

-jacquard-adapterTransportIngressSender, TransportIngressReceiver, TransportIngressNotifier, TransportIngressDrain, PeerDirectory, PendingClaims, ClaimGuardnone — it provides transport-neutral adapter support primitives over jacquard-core vocabulary
+jacquard-host-supportTransportIngressSender, TransportIngressReceiver, TransportIngressNotifier, TransportIngressDrain, PeerDirectory, PendingClaims, ClaimGuardnone.
+It provides transport-neutral host support primitives over jacquard-core vocabulary

-jacquard-mem-link-profileSimulatedLinkProfile, SharedInMemoryNetwork, InMemoryTransport, InMemoryRetentionStore, InMemoryRuntimeEffects, transport-neutral reference defaultsTransportSenderEffects, TransportDriver, RetentionStore, TimeEffects, OrderEffects, StorageEffects, RouteEventLogEffects
+jacquard-mem-link-profileSimulatedLinkProfile, CastLinkPreset, SharedInMemoryNetwork, InMemoryTransport, InMemoryRetentionStore, InMemoryRuntimeEffects, transport-neutral reference defaultsTransportSenderEffects, TransportDriver, RetentionStore, TimeEffects, OrderEffects, StorageEffects, RouteEventLogEffects

 Composition

 ClientBuilder is the wiring entry point.
 It attaches one bridge-owned InMemoryTransport driver to a SharedInMemoryNetwork, constructs queue-backed sender capabilities for each enabled engine, registers the engine set on a fresh MultiEngineRouter, and returns a ReferenceClient host bridge.
-The builder supports any combination of pathway, batman-bellman, batman-classic, babel, olsrv2, and field engines.
-Multiple clients built against the same network share one deterministic carrier while still advancing routing state through explicit bridge rounds.
+The builder supports any combination of pathway, batman-bellman, batman-classic, babel, olsrv2, scatter, and mercator engines.
+The migrated research engine now lives in the sibling DualTide repository.
+Multiple clients built against the same network share one deterministic carrier while advancing routing state through explicit bridge rounds.

 graph LR